 1. Top-Down Design

-The benefit of such a delayed implementation comes when the system needs to be extended to support complex numbers – the higher level operations are still the same, only the low level add/subtract operators need to be changed.
-Once done, the entire system should work as before.
+The benefit of such a delayed implementation comes when the system needs to be extended to support complex numbers—the higher-level operations remain the same; only the low-level add/subtract operators need to be changed.
+Once this is done, the entire system should work as before.

-Design is subjective and this is one approach; there might be better ways for other scenarios but again this can be tried and leveraged.
+Design is subjective, and this is one approach; there might be better ways for other scenarios, but this can be tried and leveraged again.

 2. Generics: Data-directed vs Message-Passing Styles